bhaddacak/bhaddacak.github.io/_pages/palijokes.md

 ## Introduction

-Jokes here are written in Pāli.
+Jokes (*hassavatthu*) here are written in Pāli.
 They are not meant to be taken as sacred artifacts, nor historical reports.
 But some can have spiritual significance, in a way.
 They are mainly used as pedagogic devices, and for entertaining.

 Some real Pāli jokes, which use puns, have to be read/understood in Pāli.
 Translation will give you little help.
 This can force learners to read them by their own effort.